What you don’t know can’t hurt you.

 Apple Continuity; introduced in 2014 with iOS 8.0, this nifty feature allows seamless sharing of data between various Apple devices connected to a common iCloud account. iCloud Sync has been around significantly longer, and allows data to be synced across your devices by pushing data from one device to iCloud, and then back to all your other iOS devices.
 If you use Apple devices you’ll find that these features make it feel as if there’s a good bit of magic involved.
 You can:

-- Copy text from a document from one device and paste it into a email on a completely different device.
+- Copy text from a document from one device and paste it into an email on a completely different device.

 - Receive a phone call on your iPhone and answer it with your MacBook Pro or iWatch.

-- Create an instantaneous hot spot to share your phone’s data service with your Mac.
+- Create an instant hot spot to share your phone’s data service with your Mac.

 - Send contact information, presentations, and documents to other iOS users instantly and without network setup.